As a website owner, the last thing you want to do is to learn the hard way that you have broken the law.

 - Facebook Platform Policies

 We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
-Use the information presented above to quickly and easily add essential legal pages to your WordPress site using inexpensive methods and resources.
+Use the information provided above to quickly and easily add legal pages to your WordPress website or blog using simple and inexpensive methods and resources.